Since Christmas is approaching, let’s talk about what happened after Jesus was born.

 Oh, my sister is here.

 Returning to Matthew 1:25, ancient interpreters were right to claim the point of the text was to delimit the state of affairs: before time t where t is the time at which Jesus was born, Joseph and Mary had not consummated the marriage.
-This state of affairs held true for all subintervals prior to and leading up to t.
+Event e was not true for all subintervals prior to and leading up to t.
 But they miss the fact that this is only the semantics of the utterance.
-When attached to a negated stative, the ἕως-PP receives an eventive interpretation and triggers an implicature: after but not before.
-If I say in English, “I wasn’t sure where I was until I opened Google maps”, I do not mean that I continued to be unsure after I opened it.
-I used the until-PP to delimit the extent to which the negated state of affairs held true, and I inferred that it no longer held true after the event.
-The same is true here.
-It was not before Mary gave birth but after that Joseph knew her, resulting in the siblings described in Matthew 13:55.
-As Kartunnen (1974: 7) notes, the eventive until-PP marks the interval during which an event begins to take place.
-This is why an inchoative interpretation is now assigned to the state of affairs: Joseph began to know Mary after Jesus was born, but certainly no earlier than that.
-This meaning is not present as code––it is inferred.
+When attached to a durative event under negation, the ἕως-phrase triggers a scalar implicature meaning after but not before (Iatridou and Zeijlstra 2021).
+If I say in English, “I wasn’t sure where I was until I used Google maps”, I don’t mean that I continued to be unsure after I used it.
+I mean e was not true for all subintervals of t, although it was true after.
+This is called a Scalar Implicature.
+How do we know it’s there?
+Notice the infelicity of (7):

-This doctrine may be supported on other grounds, but it cannot be the ἕως-PP in Matthew 1:25.
+A doctrine of perpetual virginity may be supported on other grounds, but it cannot be Matthew 1:25.